Introduction and summary

 What are my chances of being accepted by Y Combinator?

 It is hard to estimate the chance of being accepted to Y Combinator for a particular individual.
-The competition is exceptionally technically able, intelligent and determined.
+The competition is exceptionally intelligent, determined, and technically able.
 Your chance of getting accepted will depend on personality traits, the strength of your cofounders, and the quality of your product.
-Mostly, Y Combinator invest in internet technology startups but they are also starting to fund biotechnology and nonprofits.
+Mostly, Y Combinator invests in internet technology startups but they are also starting to fund biotechnology and nonprofits.

 What are my expected earnings once I get into Y Combinator?